prosoitos/plyr-statsbeerz/2013-12-plyr/plyr-notes.md

----
-layout: post
-title: "plyr: Split-Apply-Combine for Mortals"
+# plyr: Split-Apply-Combine for Mortals

-subtitle: An introduction to the plyr R package.
+An introduction to the plyr R package.
-published: true
----

-*Along with my [earlier post](http://localhost:4000/2013/10/19/reshape.html) on the `reshape2` package, I will continue to post my course notes from Data Wrangling and Visualization in R, a graduate-level course I co-taught last semester at Simon Fraser University.*

 `plyr` is an `R` package that makes it simple to split data apart, do stuff to it, and mash it back together.
 This is a common